Favourited 718 times

 OUR FACILITIES – A SIMPLE LIFE – THE FOREST

 We don´t have much from a western, capitalistic point of view (which is of course not our view).
 Na and I live in a tiny wooden unfinished home we made ourselves by the forest.
-Our volunteers live in a camping area (that we have been building for 6 months and is still growing) on a slope with an incredible view of the forest.
-There is no wifi, and there´s random 3g and cell phone signal uphill.
-We shower and wash clothes in the river and poo in fancy dry toilets.
+Some of our volunteers live in a camping area (that we have been building for 6 months and is still growing) on a slope with an incredible view of the forest, and others bring their own tent and camp higher up in the hill.
+There is no wifi, but there´s random 3g and cell phone signal uphill if you bring a kolbi chip.
+We shower and wash clothes in the river and poo in dry toilets.
 The howller monkeys usually wake us up.
 Toucans are heard and seen daily around the area.
 An incredible variety of birds arrive at the trees and plants around the house every day.
 Whole capuchin monkey families come to eat in front of the house several days each month and a couple of times a year, spider monkeys visit us as well.
 Basiliscs sunbathe on the fern and run on the river while blue jeans frogs come out in the rain.
 And insects can be -huge-.
 Our car is more than thirty years old -noo, it´s not a classic-, our clothes are second hand.
 We´ve got all we need except for an evergreen avocado tree and a never-ending source of chocolate, but that´s soon to come.
 We do have unlimited lemons.
 And we have Bruno, the laziest cat- dog.
 We are located 5km away from the highway, so there´s no public transport passing by our place.
 To come in or out you can use your feet or a taxi or our cheaper -express- transportation service if you wanna collaborate with the reserve.

 With the aim to preserve the prevailing nature in our home, we are able to receive a maximum of 5 volunteers at a time if they come in pairs, and 3 if they come on their own.